jsmolka/eggvance/README.md

 A game can be started by either passing it as a command line argument or dropping it in the opened window.
 Even though the included [BIOS](https://github.com/Nebuleon/ReGBA/tree/master/bios) should be enough to run most games, it is recommended to download the original one.
 Its location and many other things can be customized in the [config](https://github.com/jsmolka/eggvance/blob/master/eggvance/eggvance.toml).

 ## Binaries
 Automatic builds can be accessed by clicking on the green checkmark next to the latest commit.
-Please note that you will need to install SDL2 on Linux or macOS.
+Please note that you will need to install SDL2 on Linux and macOS.
 Optimized Windows binaries for the latest release can be found [here](https://github.com/jsmolka/eggvance/releases).

 ## Building
 A C++17 compiler is required to build the emulator.